A look at Amplify Energy Corp.’s (AMPY) recent performance gives investors their first glimpse of hope. - News Daemon

 Amplify Energy Corp.
 (AMPY) Insider Activity

-A key investor’s attitude towards the stock of the Oil & Gas E&P industry is another important factor to consider.
+Our next focus will be how large-scale investors are participating in this stock of the Oil & Gas E&P Industry.
 The insider ownership of Amplify Energy Corp. is 1.01%, while institutional ownership is 44.90%.
 The most recent insider transaction that took place on Dec 22, was worth 130,110.
 In this transaction Director of this company bought 17,000 shares at a rate of $7.65, taking the stock ownership to the 75,618 shares.

 Amplify Energy Corp.
 (AMPY) Earnings and Forecasts

-If we go through the results of last quarter, which was made public on 9/29/2021, the company posted -$0.35 earnings per share (EPS) for the quarter, coming under the agreed prediction (set at $0.26) by -$0.61.
+In the latest quarterly report, which was put into the public domain on 9/29/2021, the organization reported -$0.35 earnings per share (EPS), lower than consensus estimate (set at $0.26) by -$0.61.
 This company achieved a net margin of -9.35.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 0 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 93.20% per share during the next fiscal year.
 For the long-term projections, market analysts anticipate that the company’s EPS will surge by 15.00% during the next five years compared to -15.10% drop over the previous five years of trading.